Last Updated on

 A protein-packed chicken salad tossed with a bunch of vegetables is an ideal snack for your third trimester.
 Protein is essential for the growth and development of your baby’s body throughout your pregnancy journey, so it is particularly important to have a protein-rich diet during the second and third trimesters when your baby is growing relatively fast.

 Muesli, which is an extremely good source of fibre, vitamins, and protein, is a great snacking choice during pregnancy.
 You can top it with fresh fruits like kiwis, bananas, or mangoes according to your taste.
-Mangoes are not just tasty but contain beneficial nutrients like vitamin c and folate and are a good addition to your snacking choice.
+Mangoes are not just tasty but contain beneficial nutrients like vitamin c and folate, making it a nutritious addition to your snacks.

 3. Salmon Sandwich

 It is during the third trimester that your baby’s brain actively develops.
 Salmon is a good source of omega-3 fatty acid, which helps in the growth and development of your baby’s brain and nervous system.
-Indulge in a well-grilled salmon sandwich at least once a week to meet your omega 3 fatty acid requirements.
+Indulge in a well-grilled salmon sandwich at least once a week to meet your omega-3 fatty acid requirements.
 You may include your choice of vegetables to add fibre to your snack.
-Note that salmons should be thoroughly cooked to kill parasites and bacteria and consumed in limited amounts to rule out intake of excess mercury which may hamper the growth of the baby.
+Note that salmon should be thoroughly cooked to kill parasites and bacteria, and consumed in limited amounts to rule out intake of excess mercury which may hamper the growth of the baby.

 Eating the right snacks in the right quantity can satisfy those pregnancy cravings while proving beneficial for both the mother and the baby.
-However, before you stack up on these healthy snacks, don’t forget to consult your doctor.
+However, before you include these healthy snacks, don’t forget to consult your doctor.